SPANAKOPITA

 - Turn out dough onto a lightly floured surface and knead for 2 minutes until smooth.
 Roll out dough between 2 sheets of baking paper until 4mm thick.
 Line prepared dish with dough then trim around the edge, leaving a 5cm overhang.

-Preparation + cooking time: 1 hour 15 minutes (approximately)
+Preparation + cooking: 1 hour 15 minutes

 Ingredients

-Recipe Credit: Woolworths Fresh Magazine
+Woolworths Fresh Magazine

-Preparation + cooking time: 1 hour 15 minutes (approximately)
+Preparation + cooking: 1 hour 15 minutes

 Ingredients